Learning Path 3 - Lab 1 - Exercise 1 - Enable Microsoft Defender for Cloud

 5. In the Search bar of the Azure portal, type Arc, then select Azure Arc.

-6. In the navigation pane under Infrastructure select Servers
+6. In the navigation pane under Infrastructure select Machines

-8. Select Generate script in the “Add a single server” section.
+8. Select Generate script from the “Add a single server” section.

 Note: If you haven’t already created a resource group, open another tab and create the resource group and start over.